tortxoFFoxtrot/FOXTROT_BRAVO-Ruby_Dark/README.md

 # Added Features

 1. Use the tag `#pinned` to make a post pinned in front of all other posts
+2. Use the tag `#pinned8` to make a post pinned in the 8th position of the blog, creating a nice appearance of opposing feature posts

 # Instructions